 VolkerWessels – Generative design

-Currently, construction industry faces serious challenges.
-The demand for new buildings is continuously increasing, while lead times are reducing.
-Furthermore, buildings are also required to perform better, and at the same time be more unique, durable as well as sustainable.
-Unfortunately, profit margins on projects for builders are being squeezed making it even more difficult to meet these demands.
-A common method to approach such challenges is to standardize construction elements and materials.
-However, a more innovative approach is to use Computer Generated Designs Instead of letting a human engineer design all aspects of a construction, Computer Generated Designs allows a computer to generate and optimize the design within the constraints defined by an engineer.
+To decrease the amount of time needed to design a building, or for example a bridge, Computer Generated Designs are an option.
+Instead of letting a human engineer design all aspects of a construction, Computer Generated Designs allows a computer to generate and optimize the design within the constraints defined by an engineer.
 The objective of this method is to produce better and more unique designs that are optimized within the given envelope, while being generated within a much shorter time frame.